Healthy Homes Assessment Tawa

 What We Do

-As building inspectors, we deal with all the elements associated with expert home inspections.
-We’re here to ensure that you make the best decision when buying your next home.
+As building inspectors we deal with all the elements associated with specialist home inspections.
+We are here to ensure that you make the best choice when it comes to buying your next home.

-We specialise in a variety of services to ensure you are completely aware of the state of any property you might be considering buying or selling along with other services.
+We specialise in a range of solutions to make sure you are completely aware of the state of any property you might be contemplating buying or selling and also other services.

-We not only work with you , but we also work with some large clients including local councils, banks and insurance companies.
-Evidently they like this peace of mind provided, by the data contained in our building inspection reports.
+We don’t just collaborate with you, but we also collaborate with a number of big clients like bank branches, local councils and insurance firms.
+Evidently , they like our peace of mind provided, due to the details in our building inspection reports.

 • Pre Purchase & Pre Sale Reports